Currently Accepting New Patients

 Missing teeth are a common problem for many adults in the U.S., and dental implants are a popular choice for replacing them.
 They come with benefits like better oral health, a confidence boost, improved nutrition, and a lower risk of tooth problems.

-Dental implants are relatively safe, but if you have heart problems, then there are several things you should be aware of.
+Dental Implants are relatively safe, but if you have heart problems, then there are several things you should be aware of.
 The procedure carries considerable risk because it is rather intensive.
 We’ll go over all you should know about are dental implants for heart patients in this post.

 The Relationship Between Oral Health & the Heart